CloudCoinConsortium/CloudBank-V2/README.md

 Note that these are still under development

 ------------------------------------------------------------------
-Config file:
+General Rules:

-The following will be needed in app configurations:
+The name of the servers is the URL:

-bank_server =  https://CloudCoin.co/ (Use the name of the local host)
+bank_server =  https://bank.CloudCoin.com/ (Use the name of the local host)

-timezone = UTC-7 (use the customer's  timezone)
+The time will always be in ISO 8601 zulu time.

 For security, the system admin must setup SSL and limit the servers that can connect to this web server.
 ----------------------------------------------------------------